akrikorian85/image-animation/README.md

 ### Some notes:

   `animationType` can be set to `reveal`, `fadeIn`, or `none`.
   `imagesrc` is the source path to the image.
-This should be the path from the HTML file that this library is being used on `position` is an object that has an `x` and `y` property.
+This should be the path from the HTML file that this library is being used on.
+  `position` is an object that has an `x` and `y` property.
 This is to set the absolute positioning within the containing element.
   Retina images can be used.
 Just cut the image at double the desired width and height.

 ### Dependencies

 jQuery 1.0+

+## To Do